A few month’s ago, Bio-Oil Dry Skin Gel sent me their newly launched Bio-Oil Dry Skin Gel.

 The only thing that ended up saving my skin was using Head and Shoulders shampoo (Selson Blue usually also works) on the area, followed by theBio-Oil Dry Skin Gel.
 It took a few days of continuous use of this combo, but slowly the reaction cleared up and my arms healed.
 Anyways, without this combo I don’t think my arms would’ve healed up on their own.
 The shampoo helped clear up the inflammation, as the Bio-Oil Dry Skin Gel moisturized the area so it would stop drying-out and cracking.

 Aside from that experience, I have also used the Bio-Oil Dry Skin Gel on my face a number of times to clear up dry patches.
 When my skin gets dry patches, they are super dry – like desert dry.
-The area becomes tight, flakey, red, and painful and it usually takes a number of days before I am able re-balance my skin.
+The area becomes tight, flakey, red, and painful and it usually takes a number of days before I am able to re-balance my skin.

 Simply apply at night before bed, and allow it to soak in and work its magic while you snooze.